Updated on January 13, 2025.

-So, what scams should you look out for?
+So, what charity scams should you look out for?
 What can you do if you think you’ve encountered one?
 And how can you donate safely to people in need?

-Who’s at risk for scams?
+Who’s at risk for charity scams?

-Elderly people are popular targets for these criminals.
-“Many have significant investments, cash savings and other assets as compared to younger generations,” says Styron.
+Older adults are popular targets for these criminals.
+“Many have significant investments, cash savings and other assets as compared to younger generations,” says says Laurie Styron, Executive Director of nonprofit charity watchdog CharityWatch.
 “And depending on their age, their mental acuity may be in decline.”
-Plus, many seniors are deferential to authority, she explains, which can make them more vulnerable to being exploited.
+Plus, many older people are deferential to authority, she explains, which can make them more vulnerable to being exploited.

-Everyone is susceptible, however—even 20- and 30-somethings.
+Everyone is susceptible, however—even 20- and 30-year-olds.
 “Increasingly, younger generations are scammed on social media platforms by giving impulsively without researching first to understand if the charity asking for funds is legitimate or operates efficiently,” Styron says.

 What to do if you suspect a scam